samlewislim/samlewislim.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD student in the Natural Language Processing group at the University of Sheffield, supervised by [Nikos Aletras](https://nikosaletras.com/) and [Cass Zhao](https://casszhao.github.io/cass/).
-Prior to my PhD, I was a software engineer working in financial tech.
+I am a PhD student in the [Natural Language Processing group](https://sheffield.ac.uk/cs/research/groups/natural-language-processing) at the University of Sheffield, supervised by [Nikos Aletras](https://nikosaletras.com/) and [Cass Zhao](https://casszhao.github.io/cass/).
+I hold an MSc in Computer Science with Speech and Language Processing from the University of Sheffield.
+Prior to my PhD, I worked as a software engineer at Dojo, a financial technology company in London.

-My research focuses on trustworthy reasoning for Large Language Models.
-I am particularly interested in Chain-of-Thought and explanation faithfulness, and uncertainty quantification for reasoning LLMs.
+My current research focuses on trustworthy reasoning in Large Language Models (LLMs), including improving the faithfulness of Chain-of-Thought (CoT) reasoning and developing methods to quantify uncertainty in model reasoning.